 Consequently, in this article, the focus is more on the unimpaired daily function of ‘remembering’ and how to perhaps manage this process in a mindful way that leads to integrative, effective and improved overall mental as well as emotional health.
 In my opinion, these two are not separate processes and rather two aspects of what makes up the experiences and the semantics of life itself.

 So, how could remembering being keeping you stuck?
 If you are going to remember something, please do re-member it.
 By this I mean, if memory is considered solely a cognitive process, then the energy that surrounds the whole experience is being overlooked.
 And this is what can keep you stuck.

-In the emotional breakthrough alchemy and coaching that I do, real effective integration only occurs when the energy surrounding that event is managed.
-This enables you to release the ‘past data’ and update it to current events and so move forward from a neutral point of Now.
-It’s really about creating a new neural pathway or habit, here and now and accessing new data and information.
+When I facilitate breakthrough mentoring and healing with clients, what I have observed is that genuine and effective integration occurs when the ‘energy’ associated with the event is managed as well.
+This allows to release the ‘past data’ and update it to current events and so move forward from a neutral point of Now.
+This means creating a new neural pathway or habit, here and now and accessing new data and information.

 This is the reason that the present moment is so powerful and important, for it is here, NOW, that you can choose how to respond, rather than merely stay in a state of re-action, which for many is what remembering can be.
 And that’s what keeps you stuck.

 Every second of an experience is a new NOW and an opportunity to re-member yourself.
 Mindset and energy transmutation are great tools to make this process visible and transforming, so that you can make choices that actually are your own, up to date and that work for you in your life today.

 It really is about letting go of who you were and thought you are, to become unstuck and be who you are.
 Are you willing to receive and re-member all of THAT?
 Imagine what life would be like from that space!